coderMohammed1/bypass_windef_shells/README.md

 # bypass_windef_shells
-some shells that are tested against windows defender and worked!
+some shells that are tested against windows defender or amsi and worked!